Implementing Laws At-a-Glance

 1. Has the implementing law been adopted?

 Yes, the Law on the Protection of Whistleblowers No. XIII-804 (Pranešėjų apsaugos įstatymo Nr.
-XIII-804 pakeitimo įstatymo projektas) (the “Law”).
-It amends Lithuania’s existing whistleblowing law (Law 2018-18760), and entered into effect on February 15, 2022.
-All eligible organizations must comply by this date.
+XIII-804 pakeitimo įstatymo projektas) amends Lithuania’s existing whistleblowing law (Law 2018-18760), and entered into effect on February 15, 2022.
+All eligible organizations must have complied by that date.
 There is no staggered deadline for compliance that depends on the organization’s size, as there is under the Directive.
+The Directive is further implemented by the new version of the Description of the Procedures for Setting up and Ensuring the Functioning of Internal Whistleblowing Channels adopted by 14 February 2022 Resolution No. 129 of the Government of the Republic of Lithuania, which together with the implementing law is defined as the “Law”.

 2. Under the implementing law, which organizations must establish internal reporting channels?